 Confederal Navy¶

-The Confederal Navy is the most distinctive service of the AFCS and the largest navy in Sierra by personnel and capability except possibly for the Aegiran Stolos.
-Approximately 115,000 active personnel — a peer-tier force operating the principal maritime instrument of the Continuation War.
+The Confederal Navy is the most distinctive service of the AFCS and the largest navy in Sierra by personnel and capability except possibly the Aegiran Stolos.
+Approximately 115,000 active personnel, with approximately 60,000 reservists available on partial mobilisation.

 The Navy is the service that distinguishes CSAT from the DPRR most sharply.
-Where the DPRR maintains a modest coastal-defence Navy of about 35,000 personnel, CSAT maintains a peer-tier blue-water-capable Navy with substantial amphibious, submarine, and naval-aviation capability.
-This is the operational core of the confederation's "modern combined arms with a strong navy" doctrine.
+Where the DPRR maintains a modest coastal-defence Navy, CSAT maintains a peer-tier blue-water-capable Navy with a light through-deck carrier, substantial surface combatants, modern conventional submarines, substantial amphibious lift, and a Naval Aviation Arm.
+This is the operational core of the confederation's "modern combined arms with a strong navy" doctrine and the only ESA service that treats the Navy as co-equal with the Army.

-The Confederal Navy executed the eastern Aegiran island operations in July–August 2026 and has since contested the central Aegiran Sea against the Stolos and the broader WDP maritime coalition.
+The Confederal Navy executed the eastern Aegiran island operations in July 2026 — a divisional-scale amphibious operation that seized Lerion, Mytilene, and Selinon by early August.
+The Navy has since contested the central Aegiran Sea against the Stolos and the broader WDP coalition.

 Organisation¶

-- Two principal fleets — the Shalmeen Fleet (south coast) and the Aegiran Fleet (west coast)
+- Two operational fleets — the Shalmeen Fleet (southern; Shalmeen Sea) and the Aegiran Fleet (western; Aegiran Sea)

-- The Submarine Force — a unified command operating across both fleet areas
+- The Submarine Force — a unified command operating across both fleet areas; SSK and SSGN classes (no SSBNs per canon)

-- The Coastal Defence Command — shore-based anti-shipping, mine warfare, port defence
+- Coastal Defence Command — shore-based anti-shipping missile batteries, mine warfare, port defence

 - Logistics, training, and engineering commands — supporting elements